Multivariate and regression models for directional data based on projected P\'olya trees: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:mpt} we set the notation and present basic ideas about multivariate P\'olya trees.
 In Section \ref{sec:model} we introduce the directional model as a projected P\'olya tree prior and define the two types of regression models.
-In Section \ref{sec:post} we describe how to perform posterior inference via a data augmentation technique and consider hyper priors for some of the parameters.
+In Section \ref{sec:post} we describe how to perform posterior inference via a data augmentation technique, consider hyper priors for some of the parameters and propose a novel adaptation scheme.
 We illustrate the performance of our proposal in Section \ref{sec:numerical}, for the spherical case ($k=3$), via simulations and the analysis of real datasets with and without covariates.
 We conclude with some remarks in Section \ref{sec:concl}.

 Before proceeding we introduce notation: $\ga(\alpha,\beta)$ denotes a gamma density with mean $\alpha/\beta$; $\no(\mu,\tau)$ denotes a normal density with mean $\mu$ and precision $\tau$; $\no_k(\bmu,\bT)$ denotes a $k$-variate normal density with mean vector $\bmu$ and precision matrix $\bT$; and $\dir(\balpha)$ denotes a dirichlet density with parameter vector $\balpha$.